znxftw/rudim/braindump.md

 - Piece conversion logic seems to be growing a bit disconnected
 - Assertions for FENTests could possibly be improved, seems unnecessarily long?
 Loop over an array of expected values in the same order?
+- Improve the tests, maybe parameterised tests, for better coverage?
+Are all these unit tests doing anything - it still doesn't ensure every single of the 64 possibilities work, why is it checking just the corner squares?

-- Next step : Move generation
+- Currently implementing : Move generation